kokoko3k/koko-aio-slang/docs.md

 **Alternate line blanking:**
-    *This feature has been disabled by defaut, if you want to try it, you have to manually enable it by removing the leading: "//" from "//#define ALLOW_ALT_BLANK" in config.inc.*
     CRT monitors \*real\* refresh was amazing, today is just "meh" in most cases.
-    This emmulates the low pixel persistance of CRT monitors and reduces the motion blur, typical of LCD displays, by blanking even/odd screen lines on even/odd frames, by sacrificing image brightness, ofc.
+    This emulates the low pixel persistance of CRT monitors and reduces the motion blur, typical of LCD displays, by blanking even/odd screen lines on even/odd frames, by sacrificing image brightness, ofc.

+    This feature is static, to use it you have to manually enable it by removing the leading: "//" from "//#define ALLOW_ALT_BLANK" in config.inc

     Frame insertion strength:
         How much the line will be blanked.